-1. Overview: Any student, parent, or guardian may request an impartial hearing due to the school system's actions or inactions regarding your child's identification, evaluation, or educational placement under Section 504.
-Requests for an impartial hearing must be in writing to the school system's Section 504 Coordinator; however, a grievant's failure to request a hearing in writing does not alleviate the school system's obligation to provide an impartial hearing through the school system's Section 504 Coordinator.
+- 1. Overview: Any student, parent, or guardian may request an impartial hearing due to the school system's actions or inactions regarding your child's identification, evaluation, or educational placement under Section 504.
+Requests for an impartial hearing must be in writing to the school system's Section 504 Coordinator; however, a grievant's failure to request a hearing in writing does not alleviate the school system's obligation to provide an impartial hearing if the grievant orally requests an impartial hearing through the school system's Section 504 Coordinator.
 The school system's Section 504 Coordinator will assist the grievant in completing the written Request for a Hearing.

-2. Hearing Request: The Request for the Hearing must include the following:
+- 2. Hearing Request: The Request for the Hearing must include the following:

 - a.
 Student name

 - b.
 Address of student

 - c.
 School student is attending

 - d.
 Reason for request for the hearing

 - e.
 Decision objected to

 - f.
-The remedy suggested
+The remedy suggested - g.

-- g.
 Your name and contact information